tutus06/movie_searcher/README.md

 # The Movie Searcher Project

-This app scrapp the movies name, released date and photo you just looking for thanks to the moviedb gem.
+Thanks to the moviedb gem this app scrapp the movie name, released date and photo you just looking for.

 To run this app on a local server :